Have you ever been called an amateur? It stings. It shouldn’t be.

 Amateurs

-They are approaching their work for play, their own fun, and for their own discovery.
+They come to their work for play, for fun, and discovery.
 When it comes to the quality of their work, they are setting the bar for themselves only.

 Professionals